dart-lang/language/working/augmentation-libraries/feature-specification.md

 augmentations merged in.

 Fortunately, augmentations can be applied purely syntactically.
-In order to merge augmentations into the main library, we only need to match declarations by name.
+In order to merge augmentations into the augmented library, we only need to match declarations by name.
 So a Dart compiler can theoretically:

-1. Parse the main library and all of its augmentations.
+1. Parse the augmented library and all of its augmentations.
 2. Merge the augmentations to determine the complete set of declarations in all types.
-3. Resolve and type-check the main library and all of its augmentations now that all type namespaces are complete.
+3. Resolve and type-check the augmented library and all of its augmentations now that all type namespaces are complete.

 ## Syntax

 The grammar changes are fairly simple.
-A main library can apply an augmentation using a new directive:
+A library can apply an augmentation using a new directive:

 ```
 importOrExport ::= libraryImport
   | libraryAugmentImport
   | libraryExport

-libraryAugmentImport ::= metadata 'import' 'augment' uri ';'
+libraryAugmentImport ::= metadata 'augment' uri ';'
 ```

 A library directive may contain `augment` followed by a URI to denote the file as an augmentation:

+TODO: Create special augmentation grammar, similar to library/part files?

 ```
-libraryName ::= metadata 'library'
+libraryName ::= metadata 'augment'? 'library'
-    ( dottedIdentifierList | 'augment' uri ) ';'
+    ( dottedIdentifierList |  uri ) ';'
 ```

 In an augmentation, the grammar is slightly modified to allow an `augment`